d3d1rty/csci3200_ass3/README.md

 The purpose of the project is to extract specialized information from a well-formed XML document into separate comma-separated values (CSV) files.
 This is accomplished by using the Xerces SAX parser to parse through the XML document and creating specialized event handlers to perform the required actions.
 Refer to the comments in the code for more detailed information.

 ##Compiling
+This project was compiled with the g++ compiler on an Arch linux machine.
+It *should* work with other Linux environments after you have satisfied the dependencies.
+Windows developers should be aware some changes to the program as well as system configuration may be necessary for it to function correctly on your system.

 To compile the project, use the following command:

 `g++ -O2 -I ./xerces/include/ main.cpp ./xerces/lib/libxerces-c.a -lpthread -lcurl -licuuc`

+Make sure that you include the `-lcurl -licuuc` flags or it will not compile.

 ##Dependencies